phpstan/phpstan/website/src/writing-php-code/solving-undefined-variables.md

 		- redirect
 ```

-In PHPStan 0.12.54 and later, `@return never` above a function or a method can be used instead of configuring `earlyTerminatingFunctionCalls` or `earlyTerminatingMethodCalls`.
+PHPDoc tag `@return never` above a function or a method can be used instead of configuring `earlyTerminatingFunctionCalls` or `earlyTerminatingMethodCalls`.

 ---------